isomerpages/moe-stmargaretsec/_achievements/School Achievements/School Awards by External Organisations.md

 **Awarded from 2017 - 2023**

-St. Margaret’s Secondary has been certified with the Singapore Quality Class award for our overall business excellence standard.
+St. Margaret’s School (Secondary) has been certified with the Singapore Quality Class award for our overall business excellence standard.
 The certification is based on the internationally benchmarked business excellence framework.

 Presented by **SPRING Singapore**